jreijn/jreijn.github.com/_posts/2012-05-07-introducing-hippo-cms-groovy-add-on.markdown

 This is quite a nice concept, but when you run these updaters the CMS is not usable for users and if you have a large updater it can be down for quite a while.
 There is a good reason why this is so and it's very useful for a couple of use-cases.

 Next to the UpdaterModules Hippo CMS also has the concept of <a href="https://forge.onehippo.org/gf/project/jcr-runner/" target="_blank">JCR runners</a>.
 These runners connect through RMI and can be run from the same server to perform large batch operations against a running CMS/Repository.
-They are really handy, but the downside is that you need to have physical access or SSH access to the machine itself, which you sometimes/mostly do not have.<br /><br /><h4>  The reason for creating the Hippo Groovy plugin</h4><br />First of all I like Groovy as a language.
+They are really handy, but the downside is that you need to have physical access or SSH access to the machine itself, which you sometimes/mostly do not have.

+### The reason for creating the Hippo Groovy plugin

+First of all I like Groovy as a language.
 It's simple, intuitive for Java developers, reduces scaffolding code and you can easily integrate it with your current framework.

 My primary objective with creating the Hippo Groovy add-on was creating a CMS plugin that allowed you as a Hippo 'admin' user to for instance: